Why Use Short Videos for Marketing? | Part 3: Short-Form Video Content

 If you are doing talking-head videos like I’m doing, then adding captions almost always increases the average view duration.
 Especially when you can animate or even color the captions a bit.

-Adding captions requires some video editing skills but there are some editing applications that can make it a simple and effortless task, ensuring seamless integration of captions into the video.
+Adding captions requires some video editing skills but some editing applications can make it a simple task, ensuring seamless integration of captions into the video.

 CapCut Video Editor